ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

   [    ![lock](https://www.nada.kth.se/%7Esnilsson/concurrency/lock.jpg)  ](http://www.flickr.com/photos/dzarro72/7187334179/)

-Sometimes it’s more convenient to synchronize data accessby explicit locking instead of using channels.The Go standard library offers a mutual exclusion lock,[sync.Mutex](http://golang.org/pkg/sync/#Mutex),for this purpose.
+Sometimes it’s more convenient to synchronize data access by explicit locking instead of using channels.The Go standard library offers a mutual exclusion lock,[sync.Mutex](http://golang.org/pkg/sync/#Mutex),for this purpose.

-For this type of locking to work, it’s crucial that all accessesto the shared data, both reads and writes, are performed onlywhen a goroutine holds the lock.
-One mistake by a single goroutineis enough to break the program and introduce a data race.
+For this type of locking to work, it’s crucial that all accesses to the shared data, both reads and writes, are performed only when a goroutine holds the lock.
+One mistake by a single goroutine is enough to break the program and introduce a data race.

-Because of this you should consider designing a custom data structurewith a clean API and make sure that all the synchronizationis done internally.
-In this example we build a safe and easy-to-useconcurrent data structure, `AtomicInt`, that stores a single integer.Any number of goroutines can safely access this number through the`Add` and `Value` methods.
+Because of this you should consider designing a custom data structurewith a clean API and make sure that all the synchronization is done internally.
+In this example we build a safe and easy-to-use concurrent data structure, `AtomicInt`, that stores a single integer.Any number of goroutines can safely access this number through the`Add` and `Value` methods.

 ```
 // AtomicInt is a concurrent data structure that holds an int.